CGC-UMCES/WORKSHOP-interactive-shiny-dashboards/README.md

 ### Track B — Bring your own data

-Use `mini_app.R` as a template to visualize your own dataset.
+Use `mini_app.R` as a template to visualize your own dataset or create your own from scratch.
 Suggested starting prompt:

 *"I have a CSV file called [filename] with columns [list your columns].
 I want to build a Shiny app similar to mini_app.R that shows [describe what you want].
 The app should have a map showing [geographic component] and a [time series / bar chart / scatter plot] of [data component].
 Here is the mini_app.R code as a starting point: [paste the full code]."*